Samuel George Morton and the Afterlife of Scientific Racism in Philadelphia

 About the Series

-Our virtual Lunchtime Lecture Series takes a rigorous and entertaining approach to topics of interest to scholars and anyone curious about the history of science, technology, and medicine.
-The talks help expand perceptions of the nature of science and how it’s done.
+Our virtual Lunchtime Lecture Series is for scholars and anyone curious about the history of science, technology, and medicine.
+Topics range from rigorous to entertaining, and help expand perceptions of the nature of science and how it’s done.